 Alumni Hour with Associate Professor Tom Oxley

-Associate Professor Tom Oxley is a vascular and interventional neurologist and world expert in brain computer interfaces.
+Associate Professor Tom Oxley (PhD 2017) is a vascular and interventional neurologist and world expert in brain computer interfaces.

 He is the founding CEO of Synchron, Director of Innovation Strategy in the Department of Neurosurgery, Mount Sinai Hospital, New York and was key in establishing the Vascular Bionics laboratory at the University of Melbourne, which he currently co-leads with Associate Professor Nick Opie.

 During his PhD, Tom worked on preclinical model of the Stentrode, a fully implantable medical device that can translate brain signals from the inside of a blood vessel without the need for open-brain surgery.
 This pioneering ‘thought-controlled movement’ technology will revolutionise how we treat a number of previously untreatable nervous system conditions, including the ability to help paralysed patients restore functional independence, or improve the quality of life for those suffering from Parkinson’s Disease.

 Tom became fascinated with the brain around the age of 12, initially pursuing psychiatry before entering into the world of medicine and completing his PhD in neuroscience at the University of Melbourne.

 “I want to be a part of developing technologies that will change the way we think about being human.
 I take a lot of inspiration from people that have pursued technologies that have changed the world.”